5 Ways To Make Sex More Exciting With A Condom

 3. Use sensory deprivation

-According to the experts at Love Her Feet, using sensory deprivation techniques during sex can be a great way to enhance your sexual experience and make sex with a condom more exciting.
+According to the experts at Love Her Feet, using sensory deprivation techniques during sex can be a great way to enhance your sexual experience and make Sex With Condoms more exciting.
 By reducing or eliminating one sense, such as sight or hearing, you can enhance your other senses and experience more intense sensations.

 One way to incorporate sensory deprivation into your sexual experience is to blindfold your partner.
 This can help them focus on their senses and make them more sensitive to touch.
 This can help them overcome any self-consciousness or insecurities about their bodies, allowing them to feel more intimate and connected.